gameontext/sample-room-java/README.md

 [Game On!](https://game-on.org/) is both a sample microservices application, and a throwback text adventure brought to you by the WASdev team at IBM.
 This application demonstrates how microservice architectures work from two points of view:

-1. As a Player: navigate through a network/maze of rooms, where each room is a unique implementation of a common API.
-Each room supports chat, and interaction with items (some of which may be in the room, some of which might be separately defined services as well).
+1. As a Player: navigate through a network/maze of rooms, where rooms are provided by autonomous microservice.
+Each room supports chat, and may provide interaction with items (some of which may be in the room, some of which might be separately defined services as well).
-2. As a Developer: learn about microservice architectures and their supporting infrastructure by extending the game with your own services.
-Write additional rooms or items and see how they interact with the rest of the system.
+2. As a Developer: learn about microservice architectures and their supporting infrastructure by creating your own microservices to extend the game.

 You can learn more about Game On! at [http://game-on.org/](http://game-on.org/).

 ## Introduction

-This walkthrough will guide you through adding a room to a running Game On! microservices application.
+This walkthrough will guide you through creating and deploying a microservice that adds a simple room to the running Game On! microservices application.
 You will be shown how to setup a room that is implemented in the Java programming language using Websphere Liberty and deployed as a Cloud Foundry application in Bluemix.

 ### Installation prerequisites